hrjayanth/Hadoop-Map-Reduce/ProblemStatement3/readme.md

 ## Pseudocode

 ### Mapper 1
+Input: Dataset.csv
 For each row
 	Extract the matchID_Batsman and Runs
+Output: matchID_Batsman		Runs

 ### Reducer 1
+Input: Output of Mapper1
 For each row
 	Add the Batsman's score in a match return the batsman name and runs
+Output: Batsman 	runsScored in a match

 ### Mapper 2
+Input: Output of Reducer1
 For each row
 	Filter only the runs which is equal to or more than 100 Return the batsman name and runs
+Output: Batsman		Scores 100 and above

 ### Reducer 2
+Input: Output of Mapper2
 For each row
 	return the batsman name and count of centuries
+Output: Batsman		count of centuries

 ## Output Logs